-Before the hearing, the family will be given the opportunity to examine and photocopy any documents Pensacola Housing intends to present at the hearing.
+Before the hearing, the family will be provided copies of, and adequate time given the opportunity to examine and photocopy any documents Pensacola Housing intends to present at the hearing.
 If Pensacola Housing doesn't make a document available for examination prior to the hearing, it may not rely on the document at the hearing.